Do you remember Jimmy Altieri?

 Jimmy tells Tony the Columbian money was marked.

-Tony, in turn, tells Jimmy that he’s “a lucky man.”
+In turn, Tony tells Jimmy he’s “a lucky man.”

 Think about it: Jimmy is pinched for a gun charge (a serious crime), and he’s out on bail?